AWhiteKnight/ioBroker.letrika_comgw/README.md

 ## letrika_comgw adapter for ioBroker

-Collect data from Letrika SMI 260 via communication gateway
+Collects data from Letrika SMI 260 via communication gateway

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later